A Brief Overview of Rose Care in the Winter

 * Dispose of outdated chemical sprays.

-* If you spray, be sure to start just as soon as the leaves begin to come out.
+* If you spray your rose bushes, be sure to start just as soon as the leaves begin to come out.

 Looking forward to spring chores? see what is coming for the Spring.